syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timeline/items.md

 ## CSS class

-The `cssClass` property allows you to define a custom class to modify the appearance of the timeline item.
+The `cssClass` property allows you to define a custom class to modify the appearance of the Timeline item.